GeoffChurch/shperl/README.md

 ## How it works

-- `shpool list --json` for the model, refreshed after every keypress in normal mode.
+- `shpool list --json` for the table display, refreshed after every keypress in normal mode.
 - `shpool attach <name>` for attach and create. `shperl` is stricter than `shpool` here because it checks if a session name already exists before creating it.
 - `shpool kill <name>` for kill.